posit-dev/rsconnect-python/README.md

 The `write-manifest` command will also create a `requirements.txt` file, if it does not already exist or the `--force-generate` option is specified.
-It will contain the package dependencies from the current Python environment, or from an alternative Python executable specified in the `--python` option or via the `RETICULATE_PYTHON` environment variable.
+It will contain the package dependencies from the current Python environment, or from an alternative Python executable specified in the `--python` option.

 Here is an example of the `write-manifest` command: